 Someone actually changed my Netflix account image to some stereotypical kid with a bowl cut, and when I first saw it, I couldn't stop laughing.

-As silly as this example may be, learning to laugh at yourself helps you deal with cirticism or bullying.
+As silly as this example may be, learning to laugh at yourself helps you deal with criticism or bullying.

 Instead of getting defensive, we should join the bullies by insulting ourselves even more.
-This will remove the sting from the insult, and it will also disappoint our bully (s)he failed to upset us with words that were supposed to hurt us.
+This will remove the sting of the insult, and it will also disappoint your bullies because their insult failed to upset us.

 6 tips to laugh at yourself more